Kotlin/KEEP/proposals/extensions/android-parcelable.md

  }
 ```

-For many simple cases users want to do something like
+For many simple cases, users want to do something like

 ```kotlin
 @Parcelize